pymupdf/PyMuPDF/docs/recipes-low-level-interfaces.rst

 How to Extend PDF Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Attribute :attr:`Document.metadata` is designed so it works for all supported document types in the same way: it is a Python dictionary with a **fixed set of key-value pairs**.
+Attribute :attr:`Document.metadata` is designed so it works for all :ref:`supported document types<Supported_File_Types>` in the same way: it is a Python dictionary with a **fixed set of key-value pairs**.
 Correspondingly, :meth:`Document.set_metadata` only accepts standard keys.

 However, PDFs may contain items not accessible like this.
 Also, there may be reasons to store additional information, like copyrights.
 Here is a way to handle **arbitrary metadata items** by using PyMuPDF low-level functions.